Skip to main menu Skip to content Skip to footer

 Anxiety Disorders:

 Children with anxiety disorders have significant difficulty coping with situations that cause them distress.
-When a child with an untreated anxiety disorder is put into an anxiety-inducing situation, he may become oppositional in an effort to escape that situation or avoid the source of his acute fear.
-For example, a child with acute social anxiety may lash out at another child if he finds himself in a difficult situation.
-A child with OCD may become extremely upset and scream at his parents when they do not provide him with the constant repetitive reassurance that he uses to manage his obsessive fears.
+When a child with an untreated anxiety disorder is put into an anxiety-inducing situation, they may become oppositional in an effort to escape that situation or avoid the source of their acute fear.
+For example, a child with acute social anxiety may lash out at another child if they finds themselves in a difficult situation.
+A child with OCD may become extremely upset and scream at their parents when they do not provide them with the constant repetitive reassurance that they use to manage their obsessive fears.
 “It probably occurs more than we think, either anxiety that looks disruptive or anxiety coexisting with disruptive behaviors,” said Dr. Busman.
 “And this goes right back to why we have to have a comprehensive and good diagnostic assessment.”

 ADHD: